chauff/cse1500-web-transcripts/Lecture-6.md

 });
 ```

-Here, we define two route handlers for the same route `/todos`.
+:point_up: We here define two route handlers for the same route `/todos`.
 Both anonymous functions passed as arguments to `app.get()` include the `next` argument.
 The first route handler generates a random number between 0 and 1 and if that generated number is below 0.5, it calls `next()` in the return statement.
 If the generated number is >=0.5, `next()` is not called, and instead a response is sent to the client making the request.
 If `next` was used, the dispatcher will move on to the second route handler and here, we do not call `next`, but instead simply send a response to the client.
 What we have done here is to hardcode so-called *A/B testing*.
 Imagine you have an application and two data schemas and you aim to learn which schema your users prefer.
 Half of the clients making requests will receive schema A and half will receive schema B.